 News

 Entering the Vija Celmins exhibit at the Krakow Witkin Gallery, one felt a keen sense of stillness.
-A wood-paneled elevator brings visitors up five floors from the bustling streets of Newbury to a silent gallery space.
+A wood-paneled elevator brought visitors up five floors from the bustling streets of Newbury to a silent gallery space.
 Whitewashed walls and plain gray carpet lent the area a feeling of sterility.
-Celmins’s work drew the eye immediately, her art exaggerated by the contrast between the stark white walls and dark mezzotints that sits on display.
+Celmins’s work drew the eye immediately, her art exaggerated by the contrast between the stark white walls and dark mezzotints that sit on display.
 A small coffee table, strewn about with gallery books about Celmins’s work, invites the viewer to sit for a moment and peruse the artist’s wider works.

 From Jan.
 6 to Feb.
 17, the Krakow Witkin Gallery exhibited “Vija Celmins: Night Skies” in their Boston gallery space on 10 Newbury Street.
 The Krakow Witkin Gallery is interested in showcasing artists whose work engages with categories of “conceptual art” and “minimalism,” movements beginning in the 1960s to which Celmins’s work belongs.
 Celmins is best known for her hyper-realistic drawings and paintings of commonplace objects and natural phenomena, particularly honing in on her depictions of the night sky in this exhibition.

 The exhibited pieces invite viewers to contemplate their human scale in relation to the universe.
 Each work features a dark background speckled with pinpricks of stars with simplistic yet evocative titles like “Divided Night Sky,” “Comet,” and “Falling Stars.”
-Every work is meticulously accurate — rather than attempting to capture a sense of the sublime or conjure romantic notions of the night sky, Celmins’s starscapes are grounded in their realism
+Every work is meticulously accurate — rather than attempting to capture a sense of the sublime or conjure romantic notions of the night sky, Celmins’s starscapes are grounded in their realism.

 The space of the gallery served the works well — the clean white walls and minimalist design against the dark, star-studded mezzotints made for a striking contrast.
 This choice both drew attention to the subject matter and conveyed a profound sense of space.
 Yet the vast cosmic expanse was simultaneously affixed in small white frames, providing the viewer with a tangible sense of control over the incomprehensible largeness of the works’ content.
 Celmins’s hyper-realistic renderings of the night sky confront the eternity and immobility of space, allowing viewers to take charge over the vastness of the universe, meditate on its beauty, and lay claim over the void by containing it within a fragment of the night sky.
 “Falling Stars” stood out as a particularly exceptional piece: Depicting a dark chasm streaked with smears of light, the mezzotint captures a sense of motion, a transient image of a midnight sky streaked with a sea of falling stars.